 This study demonstrates that it is possible to create nanoparticle-based sunscreens that do not generate significant amounts of hydroxyl free radicals.
 But the bottom line here is that some nano-based sunscreens are being sold (in Australia at least) that contain photoactive nanoparticles which generate hydroxyl radicals in the presence of water and sunlight.
 This raises questions about the impact of these products on users over time and, perhaps more significantly, their impact on the environment.
 A photocatalytic titanium dioxide particle released into the environment will continue to generate hydroxyl radicals as long as it is exposed to UV radiation—because this is a catalytic process, the particle is not destroyed in the process, but just carries on doing its stuff; day after day, year after year.

 But perhaps the biggest question here is one of regulation.
 In the US, the Food and Drug Administration does not currently discriminate between anatase and rutile titanium dioxide particles in sunscreens, or doped and un-doped particles [Sunscreen Drug Products For Over-The-Counter Human Use: Final Monograph.
 May 21 1999.
+PDF, 144 KB].
+This may change following further consultation on the use of nanoscale titanium dioxide and zinc oxide in sunscreens [see Sunscreen Drug Products For Over-The-Counter Human Use; Proposed Amendment of Final Monograph; Proposed Rule.
+August 27 2007.
 PDF, 424 KB].
 But in the meantime, what is to stop manufacturers using potentially harmful forms of titanium dioxide in sunscreens?
 And how will consumers be able to distinguish between companies that have got it right, and those that have not?

 It seems that if we are not careful, nano-sunscreens could be making their mark on more than just pre-painted steel roofing.